Image

 AZD0901 Compared With Investigator's Choice of Therapy in Participants With Second- or Later-line Advanced or Metastatic Gastric or Gastroesophageal Junction Adenocarcinoma Expressing Claudin18.2

-Testing AZD0901 vs. other treatments for advanced stomach cancer.
+Study comparing AZD0901 to other therapies for advanced stomach cancer.

 Recruiting